Smile Makeovers in Las Vegas: Reinvent Your Smile

 Some of the aspects that are taken into account include your face structure, skin tone, hair color, teeth (color, width, length, shape, and tooth display), gum tissue, and lips.
 Your skin tone and hair color are other influences.
 A smile makeover can be performed for a number of reasons, and each one is customized for the patient depending on their unique needs.

-Which features of your teeth or grin do you like the most?
+Which features of your teeth or smile do you like the most?
 What features do you dislike the most?
 The following are some examples of the features of your smile that your cosmetic dentist will go over with you and feel should be improved:

 Varieties of Teeth: You can make your smile look better by whitening your teeth and replacing dental fillings made of silver or amalgam with composite restorations that look natural and match the shade of your teeth.
 Tooth color and shading are important factors that must be considered during the assessment and preparation for a range of procedures, including porcelain veneers, crowns, bridges, composite bonding, and dental implants.